NgHngK/Macro-Financial-Time-Series-Forecasting-of-Crude-Oil-Prices/README.md

 | All features with positive correlation | 0.0338 | 0.0432 | 0.9385 |
 | Selected macro/market feature group | 0.0337 | **0.0415** | **0.9433** |

-Simply adding more positively correlated variables did not improve the model.
-This is an important result because same-day correlation does not necessarily tell us which features are useful across time.
-A variable can have a weak same-day relationship with oil price but still provide useful information about the future when it is combined with previous time steps.
+Using every positively correlated feature did not improve the model.
+In fact, the result became slightly worse.
+This shows that adding more variables does not automatically produce better forecasts.

-The final feature group focused on major equity indices and macroeconomic variables, including the Dow Jones, Nasdaq, S&P 500, USD exchange rate, Treasury rate, breakeven inflation, Bank Prime Loan Rate, and Federal Funds Rate.
-The report argues that these variables give the model a broader view of economic demand, liquidity, monetary conditions, inflation, and currency movements.
+The selected feature group focused on major equity indices and macroeconomic variables, including the Dow Jones, Nasdaq, S&P 500, USD exchange rate, Treasury rate, breakeven inflation, Bank Prime Loan Rate, and Federal Funds Rate.
+Together, these features give the model information about economic demand, liquidity, monetary conditions, inflation, and currency movements.

+The key point is that same-day correlation is not enough to decide whether a feature is useful for time-series forecasting.
+A variable can have a weak direct correlation with oil price but still provide useful information when combined with previous time steps.

-## GRU hyperparameter tuning
+## 3. GRU hyperparameter tuning

-After choosing the feature group, the project performed **490 hyperparameter experiments**.
-The final tuned GRU reached:
+After feature selection, we performed **490 hyperparameter experiments**.
+The final tuned GRU achieved:

 ```text
 MAE  = 0.018011